Prince George County Public Schools: December

 There was a fundraiser to make blankets for a non-profit organization named Project ASK which is a childhood cancer foundation.
 The fundraiser was held to make blankets for kids with cancer in time for Christmas.

 Fort Gregg-Adams

 The school district includes students from a U.S. military base Fort Gregg-Adams.
 According to the 2020 U.S. census, the county has gained 20% more students than in 2010.
 The population grew to 43,010 people which makes Prince George the 5th most populated county.

 Critical Race Policy

 Prince George County Public Schools voted to not implement the critical race policy.
-The district's school board said that the policy looks like it's trying to divide people of the country and the schools.
+The district's school board said that the policy looks like it is trying to divide people of the country and the schools.
 Some board members spoke out against the policy stating that the color of someone's skin should not dictate any divide in their lifestyle.